Azure/azure-sdk-for-js/samples/readme.md

 - **ServerSideScripts** - shows how to create, and execute, server-side stored procedures, triggers and user-defined functions.

-After walking through these samples you should have a good idea of how to get going and how to make use of the various Azure DocumentDB APIs.
+After walking through these samples you should have a good idea of how to get going and how to make use of the various Azure Cosmos DB APIs.

-There are step-by-step tutorials and more documentation on the [DocumentDB documentation](http://azure.microsoft.com/en-us/documentation/services/documentdb/) page so head over about this NoSQL document database.
+There are step-by-step tutorials and more documentation on the [Azure Cosmos DB documentation](http://azure.microsoft.com/en-us/documentation/services/documentdb/) page so head over about this NoSQL document database.

 ## More information  ##

-For more information on this database service, please refer to the [Azure DocumentDB](http://azure.microsoft.com/services/documentdb) service page.
+For more information on this database service, please refer to the [Azure Cosmos DB](http://azure.microsoft.com/services/documentdb) service page.